Yoga or Running? Neither…

 - Reduces stress and depression.

-- Helps in better digestion
+- It helps in better digestion.

 - Prevents constipation

 - Beneficial in problems like Hernia and diabetes.